gilzoide/unity-sqlite-net/README.md

 ## Modifications made to SQLite-net source code
 - The value of `LibraryPath` was changed from `sqlite3` to `__Internal` in WebGL builds and `gilzoide-sqlite-net` for other platforms.
   This makes sure the prebuilt libraries are used instead of the ones provided by the system.
-- `LibraryPath` is made public instead of private.
+- `LibraryPath` is made public.
-  This may be useful for libraries that want to bind additional native SQLite functions via P/Invoke.
+  This is useful for libraries that want to bind additional native SQLite functions via P/Invoke.
 - `SQLiteConnection.Dispose` is made virtual.
   This is useful for disposable subclasses that may have custom `Dispose` methods, for example SQLite connections using custom VFSes.
+- `SQLiteConnection.Quote` is made public.
+  This is be useful for libraries making raw queries.